 Massimiliano Todisco - EURECOM, France

-Natalia Tomashenko - University of Avignon - LIA, France
+Natalia Tomashenko - Inria, France

 Emmanuel Vincent - Inria, France